Varāhamihira: Religion

-Several scholars theorize that Varahamihra came from a Brahminized family of the sun-worshipping Magi priests (see see Ancestry above).
-He was a worshipper of the sun god Savitru, and stated that he had received all his knowledge by the grace of this god.
+Several scholars theorize that Varāhamihira came from a Brahminized family of the sun-worshipping Magi priests (see Ancestry above).
+He was a worshipper of the sun god Savitur, and stated that he had received all his knowledge by the grace of this god.
 For example, in Brhaj-jataka, he states that he was able to compose the text because of a boon by the Sun.
 While he mentions other deities, he devotes a much larger number of verses to the Sun.
 His commentator Utpala credits his sharp intellect to a boon by the Sun.
 Some later writers describe him as an incarnation of the Sun god.
-Utpala, for example, decares that the Sun descended on the earth in form of Varāhamihira to save the jyotisha-shastra from destruction.
+Utpala, for example, declares that the Sun descended on earth in the form of Varāhamihira to save the jyotisha-shastra from destruction.
 The Subhashita-ratna-kosha quotes stanzas that praise Varāhamihira as an incarnation of Vishnu and the Sun, presumably because of two parts of his name (varaha referring to an avatar of Vishnu, and mihira meaning sun).

 Sun worship seems to have been his family's religion, as his father Aditya-dasa's name literally means "slave (or servant) of the Sun".
 Kutuhula-manjari, a later text, suggests that Varāhamihira was born to Aditya-dasa by the blessings of the Sun.
 Varāhamihira's son Prthu-yashas also invokes the Sun in the opening stanza of his work Shatpanchashikha.

 Varāhamihira was well-versed with the Vedic tradition.
 He recommends the performance of several ancient Hindu rituals such as Punyaham and chanting of Vedic hymns.

 Varāhamihira praises Vishnu in the chapters 42 and 104 of Brhat-samhita, leading A.N.S.
 Aiyangar and K.V.R Aiyangar to speculate that he came in contact with the Shrivaishnava saints (Alvars); however, A.M.
 Shastri dismisses this theory, describing the praise for Vishnu as an example of religious eclecticism.

-In Brhat-samhita, Varahamihira discusses the iconography of several Brahmanical deities, including Vishnu, Baladeva, Ekanamsha, Shamba, Pradyumna, consorts of Shamba and Pradyumna, Brahma, Skanda, Indra, Shiva, Surya, the divine mothers (Matrikas), Revanta, Yama, Varuna, and Kubera.
+In Brhat-samhita, Varāhamihira discusses the iconography of several Brahmanical deities, including Vishnu, Baladeva, Ekanamsha, Shamba, Pradyumna, consorts of Shamba and Pradyumna, Brahma, Skanda, Indra, Shiva, Surya, the divine mothers (Matrikas), Revanta, Yama, Varuna, and Kubera.
 These were presumably the popular gods worshipped during his period.
 He also describes the iconography of two non-Brahmanical faiths, that of the Buddha and the Jinas.
 He appears to have been religiously liberal, as he reveres the Buddha as "the father of the world" and devotes an entire stanza to Buddha's iconology (compared to shorter descriptions of several Brahmanical deities).
-A verse in the Brhat-samhita describes the iconography of Ganesha, but this verse apperas only in one or two manuscripts, and is likely a later interpolation.
-Similarly, a Tikanika-yatra verse in which the author reveres Ganesha (among other deities), is likely spurious; this verse appears in only one manuscript.
+A verse in the Brhat-samhita describes the iconography of Ganesha, but this verse appears only in one or two manuscripts, and is likely a later interpolation.
+Similarly, a Tikanika-yatra verse in which the author reveres Ganesha (among other deities), is likely spurious; this verse appears only in one manuscript.